abeforgit/portable-ember-demo/README.md

 We didn't change anything about the build config!
 If you've tried this before the embroider/vite days, you know that it's far from obvious that this works.
 It's thanks to the huge effort by the embroider team, and the browser support of es-modules, that this is possible.

+# Step 7: making it a library

+Of course, this is no way to ship a library.
+The host app imports some side-effecting file, and the app just renders somewhere on the page!
+That won't do.
+Not to mention the fact that I've had to adjust the `package.json` config for every build, since the filenames change every time, and it's getting old.

+Let's list what we need the build system to do for us:

+- make the built files have stable filenames so we don't have to keep updating our package.json
+- make sure anything we export is also exported from the built file

+That's not asking much, so any build system will be able to do this.
+It just so happens vite was selected to receive first-class support from the ember team, and with good reason.
+Vite takes care of a lot of otherwise confusing configuration for bundlers like Rollup and esbuild, and presents a developer-friendly and consistent configuration interface, as well as a unique dev-server.
+But it's important to remember that that's really all it's doing.

+Here's the docs for vite's library mode: https://vite.dev/guide/build.html#library-mode

+So let's apply this!

+We tell vite to use library mode, and point it directly to `app.ts` as the entrypoint.
+This will ensure it ignores the `index.html` and just builds the code without wrapping it in a side-effecting module.
+We then adjust the package.json one last time.
+Vite now gives us 2 files by default: an es-module version and a UMD version.
+This is fantastic, as it ensures compatibility with systems that don't understand es-modules (though, luckily, there's less and less of those around)

+Rebuild, and... well it still works, but the ember-app is still booting automatically.
+Let's fix this next.